ZyberZo/vulnad/README.md

 1. **Choice of Virtualization Platform:** You can establish the Active Directory environment using various platforms like VirtualBox, VMware, or, in this case, Proxmox.
 I used a Proxmox server for the setup.
 2. **Components:** Deploy a Windows 2022 Domain Controller and a Windows 10 workstation.

+   PICTURE 1

 # Configuring Active Directory:

 1. **Domain Controller Configuration:** Start by installing Active Directory Domain Services on the Windows Server through Server Manager.
 Set up a new forest and define a root domain name.
 2. **Workstation Connection:** Configure the Windows 10 workstation to connect to the Active Directory environment.

+   Picture 2

 # Intentionally Making the Domain Controller Vulnerable:

 The setup involves implementing controlled vulnerabilities within the Domain Controller to examine its susceptibility to various attacks and security breaches.

-1. **Vulnerability Script:** A script from a specified GitHub repository (link provided below) is used to increase the vulnerabilities within the Domain Controller environment.
+ 1. **Vulnerability Script:** A script from a specified GitHub repository (link: https://github.com/safebuffer/vulnerable-AD) is used to increase the vulnerabilities within the Domain Controller environment.
-2. **Testing for Weaknesses:** Employ tools to discover and exploit potential security gaps, focusing on retrieving user credentials from the Domain Controller.

-# Exploiting Vulnerabilities:

-Exploration of vulnerabilities is critical to understand how security breaches might occur within an Active Directory environment.
+ Picture 3:
+Once the Domain Controller environment is made vulnerable, the following steps involve exploitation and security testing:

-1. **Kerbrute Enumeration:** Utilize Kerbrute to perform user enumeration and attempt to identify passwords associated with user accounts.
+1. **User Enumeration:** Utilize 'Kerbrute' to enumerate users, requiring a user list available from [kerberos_enum_userlists](https://github.com/attackdebris/kerberos_enum_userlists).
+2. **Password Discovery:** Using 'Kerbrute,' attempt to discover passwords for identified users.
-2. **Password Testing:** Use the discovered credentials to authenticate services and access user accounts.
+3. **Testing Compromised Credentials:** Use discovered credentials to authenticate services, like using 'crackmapexec' for SMB access.

+   Bilde 4-5-6

 # Post-Exploitation Activities: